 Teaching aids that can be projected on the sky include various coordinates, the meridian and ecliptic.
 The entire sky can be revolved as if the audience were turned in their seats to make viewing all parts of the sky easier.
 The fiberglass bucket-type seats tilt back for overhead viewing.
 Seating capacity is about 125.

-Kent State University Planetarium normally presents more than one hundred shows per year to over 10,000 people.
-Shows presently available for programs include Introduction to the Night Sky, which introduces the viewer to constellations and interesting objects to look for in the night sky; The People, which presents several Native American legends concerning the night sky (plus a brief introduction to the astronomy); and The Springtime of the Universe, which discusses the astrophysical evolution of the universe.
-In addition, the Planetarium usually presents annually a series of four public shows, primarily for small groups and individuals, which includes our Christmas show and spring shows.
+Kent State University Planetarium normally presents dozens of shows per year.
+Shows presently available for programs include Introduction to the Night Sky, which introduces the viewer to constellations and interesting objects to look for in the night sky, and Springtime of the Universe, which discusses the astrophysical evolution of the universe.
+In addition, the Planetarium usually presents annually a series of four public shows, primarily for small groups and individuals, which includes our Christmas show (The Star of Bethlehem ) and The Search for Extra-terrestrial Intelligence.

 Planetarium shows can presently be arranged for youth, educational, and civic groups of 25 or more persons.
-For reservations or msore information, contact the Physics Office at (330) 672-2246.
-For other questions, please call the Planetarium Director, Prof. Brett Ellman, at (330) 672-9575.
+For reservations or more information, contact the Physics Office, at (330) 672-2246 or the planetarium director Prof. Brett Ellman, at (330) 672-9575.